-The capital of Tuscany, home to many masterpieces of Renaissance art, architecture, numerous art museums, and Michelangelo’s David, Florence, Italy — Firenze in Italian — should definitely be on your must-visit list when you come to this beautiful European country.
+The capital of Tuscany, a historic center, home to many masterpieces of Renaissance art, architecture, numerous art museums, and Michelangelo’s famous David, Florence, Italy — Firenze in Italian — should definitely be on your must-visit list when you come to this beautiful European country.
 A mere wander around the city will leave you gaping with awe, and possibly a sore neck from looking up.
-A UNESCO World Heritage site since 1982, the whole city is a living museum and a walking tour of Florence will have you admiring its frescoes and unique works of art.
+A UNESCO World Heritage site since 1982, the whole city is a living museum and a walking tour during your visit to Florence will have you admiring its frescoes and unique works of art.

 Its airport is small, so it’s best to fly into the larger city of Bologna, or Italy’s capital — Rome.
 From both cities, excellent high-speed trains connect to Florence’s Santa Maria Novella station in excellent time, plus Train Italia — the main train provider — has an excellent app to book tickets and check train times.

 I was lucky to be hosted in both Bologna and Florence.
 Here, I share some fantastic travel tips and my personal travel guide for things to do when visiting Florence for the first time, plus some not-so-obvious tourist activities.

 Art, statues, history — it’s all here in Florence, and where better to start your exploration than the town hall, also known as the Palazzo della Signoria (where Leonardo Da Vinci was commissioned to paint a huge mural, the Battle of Anghiari) due to its proximity to the Piazza della Signoria.
 Palazzo Vecchio is a striking palace where art and history combine magnificently with Roman ruins, a medieval fortress, and Renaissance chambers and paintings.
 It’s also an archaeological site as it sits on top of the ancient theater of the Roman colony of Florentia, dating back to the A.D.
 1st century.

 This is certainly one to enjoy if art and history is your thing, or even if not — just stand outside and admire the 14th-century architecture.